mathhobbit/EditCalculateAndChart/README.md

 First, you need to build/ java, it needs to be version higher than 11.

-Second, you need to build orson-charts and jfreechart and  "jar -xvf" the respective jar files in
+Second, you need to build orson-charts, jfreechart and  "jar -xvf" the respective jar files in

 EditCalculateAndChart/build/modules/org.jfree.chart3d
 (for orson-charts)